Eniya03/AgifyIo/README.md

 ---
 ## **Prerequisites**

-Please make sure you have the following are installed on your system before running the test:
+Please make sure the following are installed on your system before running the test:

 1. **Visual Studio Code**: or any IDE of your preferance.